bertrandong/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Introduction

+A warm welcome to all home bakers to our Strack.io User Guide!
+Strack.io is designed to cater to all your needs, be it creating your menu, recording of customer information, or even tracking of orders.
+Here, you will find all the necessary information you need to kickstart your Strack.io journey.
+Don't forget to **make snacks, keep track, and use Strack!**

+## Overview

-Strack.io is a **desktop app for Homemade food sellers to manage contacts of their customers, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Strack.io is a **desktop app for home bakers to manage contacts of their customers, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Strack.io can get your customer and order management tasks done faster than traditional GUI apps.